OSGeo/gdal/doc/source/development/rfc/rfc86_column_oriented_api.rst

   SetSpatialFilter() and SetAttributeFilter().
 Note however that specialized implementations may fallback to the default (slower) implementation when filters are set.

-  out_schema is either NULL, or a pointer to a ArrowSchema structure, that can be in a uninitialized state (the method will ignore any initial content).

-  The iteration might be reset with ResetReading().
-Mixing calls to GetNextFeature() and GetNextRecordBatch() is not recommended, as the behaviour will be unspecified (but it should not crash).
+  Mixing calls to GetNextFeature() and get_next() is not recommended, as the behaviour will be unspecified (but it should not crash).

-  Options passed to this method should be identical between calls, and the same as the ones provided to GetRecordBatchSchema().

-  When this method returns true, and the array is no longer needed, it must be released with the following procedure, to take into account that it might have been released by other code, as documented in the Arrow C data
+  When get_next() returns 0, and the array is no longer needed, it must be released with the following procedure, to take into account that it might have been released by other code, as documented in the Arrow C data
   interface: